your sanctuary for re-membering.

-an afternoon with jack of all trades, suhaa butt. as a jewelry designer and restaurateur, her ability to marry her business ventures so seamlessly is an affirmation to the idea that we don’t have to choose between our creative pursuits. we spent a lovely afternoon together conversing about creative process, the foundation that got her here and the gems that make her journey worthwhile.
+an afternoon with jack of all trades, suhaa butt. as a jewelry designer and restaurateur, her ability to seamlessly marry her business ventures is an affirmation to the idea that we don't have to choose between our creative pursuits. we spent a lovely afternoon together conversing about creative process, the foundation that propelled her to this point and the gems that make her journey worthwhile.

 i was raised by my grandparents who were a true love story. they were from different backgrounds, different religions and had families who clashed so they left their families to be together. they fought, they had happy times but they always ended the day with a laugh, and i knew i wanted that when i grew up. now that i'm married, i see that it helps. everyday is a new day. and if you have love as the glue, then you use that to get through what you have to get through. life is life and you can never get through it alone. you probably could but i believe you can't.

 i never imagined myself as an entrepreneur. i wanted to go to hotel school in switzerland because i wanted to be in the hospitality industry if i had to. my family is evenly split between logistics and hospitality and i was clear on not wanting a career in logistics because my husband was already in that industry. part of my culture is that women don't work. you get married and that's your job— you dedicate yourself to your family. i wanted to have a balance of both. when i started my jewelry line it was just a hobby that i did at home. my friends would come buy the pieces and that's how it started. each piece represents the emotions i was feeling while making it. i'm not someone who likes to talk about my problems so i put it into my creations. that's how i release my what i'm feeling. each piece is very personal which is why most of them are one-offs. i don't repeat any designs.